Welcome to Durham, USA

 Welcome to Durham, USA is a documentary about gang violence in Durham, North Carolina.

 Synopsis

 Welcome to Durham, USA shows how gangs are not only a problem in big cities, but also in smaller cities and towns.
 It shows how the rivalry between the Crips and the Bloods are spreading out far beyond big cities.

 Post release

 Welcome to Durham, USA won the Best Documentary Award at the New York International Film Festival.
-The soundtrack for the film includes the single "Welcome 2 Durham" by Butta Team featuring Big Daddy Kane and Little Brother produced by Grammy Award Winner 9th Wonder.
+The soundtrack for the film includes the single "Welcome 2 Durham" by World Famous Butta Team featuring Big Daddy Kane and Little Brother produced by Grammy Award Winner 9th Wonder.